 In this context, the term means a process in which different interest groups (stakeholders) are fully involved.
 By including the perspectives and opinions of diverse stakeholders, it is more likely that the outcomes will be seen as legitimate.
 In turn, pooling the knowledge and resources of the respective stakeholders enables better and potentially more sustainable solutions.
 The ISEAL Alliance, a non-governmental organisation dedicated to strengthening sustainability standard systems for the benefit of people and the environment, considers multi-stakeholder processes as good practice for developing, structuring and improving credible and effective standard systems.

-The National Programme on Sustainable Consumption is an important tool for implementing the Agenda 2030.
-The program aims to reconcile the consumption patterns and needs of current generations with the needs of future generations without exceeding Earth's planetary boundaries.
+The German National Programme for Sustainable Consumption (NPNK) is an important instrument for implementing the 2030 Agenda.
+The programme aims to align the consumption behaviour and needs of current generations with those of future generations, without exceeding the capacity limits of a sustainable environment.

 An organisation that assesses the competence of a conformity assessment body to carry out specific conformity assessment tasks.